TITLE 35: ENVIRONMENTAL PROTECTION

 B) The sample is being accumulated or stored by the generator or sample collector prior to transportation to a laboratory or testing facility; or

-C) The sample is being transported to the laboratory or testing facility for the purpose of conducting a treatability study.
+C) The sample is being transported to the laboratory or testing facility for conducting a treatability study.

-2) The exemption in subsection (e)(1) is applicable to samples of hazardous waste being collected and shipped for the purpose of conducting treatability studies provided that the following conditions are fulfilled:
+2) The exemption in subsection (e)(1) is applicable to samples of hazardous waste being collected and shipped for conducting treatability studies provided that the following conditions are met:

 A) The generator or sample collector uses (in "treatability studies") no more than 10,000 kg of media contaminated with non-acute hazardous waste, 1,000 kg of non-acute hazardous waste other than contaminated media, 1 kg of acute hazardous waste, or 2,500 kg of media contaminated with acute hazardous waste for each process being evaluated for each generated waste stream;